TheSignPainter98/adjust-keys/README.md

 These are little filters for patterns in text, for example on the final line of the above, the `.*` is as follows: `.` means match any _single_ character (e.g. a-z), and `*` means match zero or more of the expression to the left, hence here means zero or more of ‘any character,’ so `.*` is just a concise way of telling `adjustkeys` to match _anything._
 It’s not essential to know regular expressions, but a few basics can make things a little more streamlined.
 The cheatsheet and playground on [regexr][regex-playground] may be helpful.

-Please note that the RGB colour must be six characters long.

 <!-- TODO: remove this nonsense #### fdhjkfhjdskafhjdkslafs[bb -->
 <!-- TODO: remove this nonsense #### fdhjkfhjdskafhjdkslafs[bb -->